Jaingarveet/Agentic_Research_Team/README.md

 - Future Directions
 - Acknowledgements

 **NOTE:** Checkout the details of tests in demo_and_tests folder, it also has the final pdfs generated across different testing settings.
+Checkout the video of one of the execution runs: https://youtu.be/3aU622zTymY

 ## Architecture & Workflow